-The Admissions Office will assign an academic advisor

-to transfer students who are not required to enroll in the First Year Seminar.
-Where a transfer student has decided on a major the Admissions Office will consult with the chair of the relevant department before assigning an academic advisor.
+The Office of Admission will assign an academic advisor to transfer students who are not required to enroll in the First Year Seminar.
+Where a transfer student has decided on a major the Office of Admission will consult with the chair of the relevant department before assigning an academic advisor.